 There are so many choices of wine coolers on the market.
 In this day and age, “going green” is important to an ever-growing number of people.
 Purchasing home appliances that are energy efficient is one of the easiest and most practical ways to “go green” and reduce your carbon footprint.

-As we’ve discussed, thermoelectric wine coolers are more energy efficient than compressor wine coolers.
+As we’ve discussed, thermoelectric wine coolers are more energy-efficient than compressor wine coolers.
 But with so many choices on thermoelectric wine coolers, how do you choose?
 Just a quick search on Amazon yields hundreds of products.
-While there are many energy efficient wine coolers out there, I believe the most energy efficient thermoelectric wine cooler available on Amazon is the Wine Enthusiast Silent 18 Bottle Wine Refrigerator.
-This wine cooler is 65 watts which is in the middle range for thermoelectric wine cooler wattage but it holds 18 bottles which is in the high end of the capacity for thermoelectric wine coolers, making it more energy efficient relative to the number of bottles it holds.
+While there are many energy-efficient wine coolers out there, I believe the most energy-efficient thermoelectric wine cooler available on Amazon is the Wine Enthusiast Silent 18 Bottle Wine Refrigerator.
+This wine cooler is 65 watts which is in the middle range for thermoelectric wine cooler wattage but it holds 18 bottles which is at the high end of the capacity for thermoelectric wine coolers, making it more energy-efficient relative to the number of bottles it holds.
 Additionally, the Wine Enthusiast Silent also has two zones.
 The first zone ranges from 54 to 65 degrees Fahrenheit and the second zone ranges from 46 to 66 degrees Fahrenheit.
 It has an external temperature control making it incredibly easy and convenient to use.
 It has a reflective smoked-glass thermopane door to regulate humidity and temperature ensuring that your wines keep their great flavor.